lbc-team/truffle-docs/source/reference/truffle-commands.md

 truffle debug <transaction_hash>
 ```

 Will start an interactive debugging session on a particular transaction.
 Allows you to step through each action and replay.
-See the [Debugging your contracts](../getting_started/debugging) section for more details.
+See the [调试合约](https://learnblockchain.cn/docs/truffle/getting-started/debugging-your-contracts.html) section for more details.

 <p class="alert alert-warning">
 **Alert**: This command is considered experimental.